Xazu001/remix-vite-cf-x/README.md

 ## Guide

-This project is based on Remix, Drizzle, and Kysely mainly, so just look into the documentation from these libraries.
+This project is based on Remix, Kysely and Drizzle mainly, so just look into the documentation from these libraries.

 ### Project Structure